 Support Point Hope: Alaska’s Youth Congress for the Global Elimination of Nuclear Weapons, organized by Veterans For Peace (Chapter 100).

 Our mission is to empower youth to become advocates for nuclear disarmament.
 Point Hope, a five-day youth congress, will bring together high school students from across Alaska as well as from other nuclear-impacted states and countries (Russia, Kazakhstan, Japan, and the Marshall Islands) in order to study nuclear weapons policy and develop advocacy skills in visual story-telling and digital mobilization.
-The first of its kind to be held in Alaska, aims to engage youth from indigenous communities, and to create an enduring statewide movement that can bring Alaska-specific concerns and insights into the ongoing efforts of national and international organizations dedicated to the global elimination of nuclear weapons.
+The first of its kind to be held in Alaska, Point Hope aims to engage youth from rural Alaskan communities, and to create an enduring statewide movement that can bring Alaska-specific concerns and insights into the ongoing efforts of national and international organizations dedicated to the global elimination of nuclear weapons.

 To make this happen, we need your help…

 Who | Up to 40 high school students

 What | An intensive, five-day nuclear disarmament youth congress

 Earlier this month (August 19th, 2019), the US military tested a missile which, until just a few weeks ago, was banned under the US-Russia Intermediate-Range Nuclear Forces (INF) Treaty.
 According to the Pentagon, “data from the test will be used to inform future weapon development.”